-Of the 58 submissions, four were accepted with minor changes and ten were conditionally accepted subject to minor revisions.
+Of the 71 submissions, seven were accepted with minor changes and eight were conditionally accepted subject to minor revisions.
 For the latter, a reviewer was assigned as a shepherd to ensure that the important points from the meta-review were addressed in the camera-ready version.
-Fourteen articles were ultimately accepted and are published in this issue and will be presented at PETS 2019, to be held on July 16-20, 2019 in Stockholm, Sweden.
+Fifteen articles were ultimately accepted and are published in this issue and will be presented at PETS 2019, to be held on July 16-20, 2019 in Stockholm, Sweden.

-The authors of 32 other articles were invited to resubmit to a future issue of PoPETs.
-Eleven of them received a Major Revisions decisions and, if submitted to one of the next PoPETs two submission deadlines, will be reviewed by the same editorial board members who will judge if the major issues pointed in the meta-review are addressed.
-The remaining 21 received an encouraging meta-review that pointed revisions needed that were deemed too serious or too abstract to be addressed in short time.
-Six papers were rejected due to them requiring a major rewriting that effectively results in a new paper, or due to not being considered sufficiently close to the topics listed in the call for papers.
-Finally, four papers were withdrawn by the authors during the reviewing period, and 2 were desk rejected for being out of scope.
+The authors of 35 other articles were invited to resubmit to a future issue of PoPETs.
+Ten of them received a Major Revisions decisions and, if submitted to one of the next PoPETs two submission deadlines, will be reviewed by the same editorial board members who will judge if the major issues pointed in the meta-review are addressed.
+The remaining 25 received an encouraging meta-review that pointed revisions needed that were deemed too serious or too abstract to be addressed in short time.
+Seven papers were rejected due to them requiring a major rewriting that effectively results in a new paper, or due to not being considered sufficiently close to the topics listed in the call for papers.
+Finally, four papers were withdrawn by the authors before or during the reviewing period, and 10 submissions were desk rejected for being out of scope (7 clear cases decided by the chairs, and 3 by the fast check).

-We thank the following people for making the first issue of PoPETs Volume 2019 possible:
+We thank the following people for making the second issue of PoPETs Volume 2019 possible: